Federal Aviation Administration, DOT.

 George Y. Mabuni, Aerospace Engineer, Systems and Equipment Branch, ANM-130L, FAA, Los Angeles Aircraft Certification Office, 3960 Paramount Boulevard, Lakewood, California 90712-4137; telephone (562) 627-5341; fax (562) 627-5210.End Further Info End Preamble Start Supplemental Information

 There are approximately 12 Model MD-90-30 series airplanes of the affected design in the worldwide fleet.
-The FAA estimates that 10 airplanes of U.S. registry will be affected by this AD, that it will take approximately 3 work hours per airplane to accomplish the required actions, and that the average labor rate is $60 per work hour.
-Based on these figures, the cost impact of the AD on U.S. operators is estimated to be $1,800, or $180 per airplane.
+The FAA estimates that 10 airplanes of U.S. registry would be affected by this proposed AD, that it would take approximately 3 work hours per airplane to accomplish the proposed actions, and that the average labor rate is $60 per work hour.
+Based on these figures, the cost impact of the proposed AD on U.S. operators is estimated to be $1,800, or $180 per airplane.

 List of Subjects in 14 CFR Part 39End List of Subjects

 The Proposed Amendment